-To obtain reconstructed images for SARE and for the baseline models DIRE and DRCT, we used Stable Diffusion v1.4 as the reconstruction model.
-For SARE and DE-FAKE~\cite{defake}, captions were generated using two models, BLIP and LLaVA.
-Each caption was used to guide the reconstruction process, where we set the strength parameter to 0.5, the guidance scale to 7.5, and the maximum number of diffusion steps to 50, which results in 25 forward diffusion steps as described in Sec.~\ref{sec3.2}.
-We adopted DRCT as the backbone detector, which utilizes CLIP:ViT-L/14 as the image encoder.
-For the semantic encoder, we employed a ResNet50 model.
-For data pre-processing, we applied random cropping and several augmentations during training, including horizontal flipping, Gaussian noise injection, Gaussian blurring, random rotation, JPEG compression with random quality, random scaling, grid dropout, and brightness and contrast adjustments.
-At test time, images were center-cropped.
-All models were designed to take input images of size 224 $\times$ 224.
-For SARE extraction, all images were resized to 512 on the longer side before reconstruction.
-The resulting SARE representations were fed into the encoder at a size of 224 $\times$ 224.
-We set the batch size to 512 and used the AdamW optimizer with an initial learning rate of $1 \times 10^{-4}$ and selected the final model based on the best validation accuracy.
+To obtain reconstructed images for SARE and for the baseline models DIRE~\cite{dire} and DRCT~\cite{drct}, we used SDv1 as the reconstruction model.
+For SARE and DE-FAKE~\cite{defake}, captions were generated using a pre-trained BLIP model~\cite{blip}.
+During the reconstruction, we set the strength parameter to 0.5, the guidance scale to 7.5, and the maximum number of diffusion steps to 50, which results in 25 forward diffusion steps as described in Sec.~\ref{sec3.2}.
+We adopted DRCT as the backbone detector, which utilizes CLIP:ViT-L/14~\cite{vanillaclip} as the image encoder.
+For the semantic encoder, we employed a ResNet50 model~\cite{resnet}.
+During training, we applied several augmentations, including random cropping, horizontal flipping, Gaussian noise injection, Gaussian blurring, random rotation, JPEG compression with random quality, random scaling, grid dropout, and brightness and contrast adjustments.
+At test time, images were center-cropped to 224 $\times$ 224.
+For SARE extraction, images were resized to 512 on the longer side before reconstruction, and the resulting SARE representations were fed into the encoder at a size of 224 $\times$ 224.
+We trained the models for 17 epochs using the AdamW optimizer~\cite{adamw} with an initial learning rate of $1 \times 10^{-4}$ and selected the final model based on the best validation accuracy.
 All baseline detectors, except for NPR~\cite{npr} and AIDE~\cite{aide}, were re-implemented under the same training settings described above.
 For NPR and AIDE, we used the official pre-trained checkpoints.